Homebirth

 • Emotional support and community referrals

-• Birth Certificate and Social Security card paperwork
+• Birth Certificate, Social Security card, and Family Leave paperwork

 • Gyn care and discussion of family planning options